• Home

 About the art piece:

-US History (forgotten) is a 4x4 foot collage of oil paintings on canvas along with mixed media.
-(Feathers, leather, jute twine, cotton thread, cotton fabric, rice paper, galvanized wire, cotton bol, sewing pins, safety pins, paper clips, binder clip, paper tag and duct tape.
-48 x 48 inches (121.9 x 121.9 cm)
+US History (forgotten) is a 4x4 foot collage of oil paintings and mixed media on canvas.
+(Oil paint, canvas, feathers, leather, twine, thread, ribbon, fabric, rice paper, wire, cotton bolls, sewing pins, safety pins, paper clips, binder clip, brass nail, paper tag and duct tape.

 Some rudiments of American history never learned in school: